West Coast Tour

 Not included in tour price

-Flight, food and drinks, admissions, National Park fees, excursions, personal spending
+Flight, food and drinks, admissions, National Park fees, excursions, luggage transport, personal spending

 Day 2, Evandale – Mole Creek

-The route takes you westwards on very flat, narrow country roads with little traffic, via the lovely shopping town of Doleraine, to the village of Mole Creek.
-You will pass the interesting honey farm in Cluddah (more than 50 types of honey with free tasting), an interesting animal park and a 40min return walk to the fascinating Alum Cliffs.
-Minimum distance to cycle: 98km (60m)
+This route takes you westwards on very flat, narrow country roads with little traffic, via the lovely shopping town of Deloraine, into the village of Mole Creek.
+Just before your destination you will pass an interesting animal park and there is an option of a 40min return walk to the fascinating Alum Cliffs.
+Minimum distance to cycle: 98km (60miles)

-Day 3, Mole Creek - Cradle Mountain Nationalpark
+Day 3, Mole Creek - Gowrie Park (Sheffield)

 Day 5, Cradle Mountain National Park - Rosebery